Business & Economic Data

 Summary

-This report presents official government data on the UK hair and beauty sector (SIC 96020), covering market size, business numbers, turnover, and regional distribution.
-Three primary measurements provide different perspectives on sector size, from total consumer demand through formal business operations to large VAT-registered businesses only.
+This report presents official government data on the UK hair and beauty sector (SIC 96020), covering market size, business numbers, turnover, employment, and regional distribution.
+Three primary measurements provide different perspectives on sector size, from total consumer demand through formal business operations to large VAT-registered businesses only — and a 2009-2025 historical series now shows how the formal business tier has actually moved over time.

 Total Consumer Market